Ramprasad-R/aws-magento-setup/README.md

 ## What this project is about

-- Cloudformation template to create a AWS infrastructure for the architecture shown below.
+- Terraform cloudformation template to create a AWS infrastructure for the architecture shown below.
 - Create a VPC with private and public supnets on all availability zone.
 - Create a NAT, IGW, route table for all the subnets
 - Create a s3 buckets for mangento static and media files.